Authorised Economic Operator (AEO) for imports and exports

 2. AEOS (Safety and Security).

-AEOS is issued to companies that fulfil the above criteria (except for professional qualifications/practical standards) and can show appropriate security and safety standards to protect the international supply chain.
+AEOS is issued to companies that fulfill the above criteria (except for professional qualifications/practical standards) and can show appropriate security and safety standards to protect the international supply chain.
 These include:

 - Physical integrity and access controls